kristielGJ/DecompilingEVMtoC/README.md

 # DecompilingEVMtoC

 This  project  is  an  academic  proposal  supervised  by  Martin  Nyx  Brain  and  Michał  Król.
-The project is  a  decompiler  that  converts  EVM  byte  code  into  C  that  can  be handled by the CPROVER tools
+The project is  a  decompiler  that  converts  EVM  byte  code (Ethereum byte code)  into  C  that  can  be handled by the CPROVER tools